zwierski/croquemADAme-datastory/index.md

 # Final tip - ensure long term success

-We are very pleased to hear that everything is working out for the best with your youtube channel, and very pround to see that our work has an impact in the real world!
+We are very pleased to hear that everything is working out for the best with your youtube channel, and very proud to see that our work has an impact in the real world!
+A buzz like this is absolutely a great way to kickstart a longer YouTube career, so congratulations!

 We'll leave you with a final tip!
 One of the findings we came up with in our analysis was that the frequency with which a youtuber posts is different between successful and not so successful content creators.